TheJacksonLaboratory/ExperimentalModelSchema/docs/ems/ontologyclass.md

 Phenopacket standard.
 It is a simple, two element message that represents the identifier and the label of an ontology class.

-The ID SHALL be a CURIE-style identifier e.g. HP:0100024, MP:0001284, UBERON:0001690, i.e., the primary key for the ontology class.
-The label should be the corresponding class name.
-The Phenopacket standard REQUIRES that the id and the label match in the original ontology.
-We note that occasionally, ontology maintainers change the primary label of a term.

 ## Data model